 - What steps can drivers in North Dakota take to find affordable car insurance?

 - Centers for Disease Control and Prevention.
-"Sobering Facts: Drunk Driving in North Dakota."
-Accessed March 16, 2020.
+"Sobering Facts: Alcohol-Impaired Driving State Fact Sheets."
+Accessed December 28, 2020.

 - Defense Manpower Data Center.
 "Military and Civilian Personnel by Service/Agency by State/Country."
 Accessed March 15, 2020.